aspose-slides/Aspose.Slides-Documentation/net/getting-started/why-not-open-xml-sdk/_index.md

 - Building presentations from scratch or by combining elements from one or multiple documents.

-- Adding animations, Ole Frames, Tables, creating and managing charts.
+- Adding animations, OLE Frames, tables, creating and managing charts.

 - Controlling (extensive control) and managing the text formatting on TextFrames, Paragraphs and Portions levels.

-  For more details on the supported features, please see the [Aspose.Slides Features](/slides/net/product-overview/) page.
+  For more details on the available features, please see the [Aspose.Slides Features](/slides/net/product-overview/) page.
 ## **Comparing Open XML SDK with Aspose.Slides**
 This table compares Open XML SDK capabilities and features with Aspose.Slides.